VanausloosThomas/PersonalDevelopment/knowledge/DesignPatterns.md

 public class Player{

+	//encapsulated strategy
 	private InterfaceHand hand;

-	public void setHand(InterfaceHand currentHand){
+	//setter to set the strategy at runtime public void setHand(InterfaceHand currentHand){
 		this.hand = currentHand;
 	}

-	public boolean playerWinsFrom(Interface otherPlayersHand){
+	//method lets the current strategy decide the behaviour that is being used public boolean playerWinsFrom(Interface otherPlayersHand){
 		return this.hand.winsFrom(otherPlayersHand);
 	}

-	public boolean playerLoosesFrom(InterfaceHand otherPlayersHand){
+	//method lets the current strategy decide the behaviour that is being used public boolean playerLoosesFrom(InterfaceHand otherPlayersHand){
 		return this.hand.loosesFrom(otherPlayersHand);
 	}